Providing the resources to make Kingdom education accessible is a priority at Prestonwood Christian Academy.

 2. After the FACTS application review, PCA is notified of the amount of qualified need toward the total tuition bill (of all students) for the family.

-3. The qualifying amount is reviewed, and an assistance amount is determined based upon a combination of factors, including: the amount qualified for, the amount of assistance dollars available, the academic effort put forth by the student, the conduct and attitude of the student, and the level of cooperation and commitment to Kingdom Education on the part of the parents.
+3. The qualifying amount is reviewed, and an assistance amount is determined based upon a combination of factors, including: the amount qualified for, the amount of assistance dollars available, the academic effort put forth by the student, the conduct and attitude of the student, and the level of cooperation and commitment to Kingdom education on the part of the parents.

-Theater students performing "Singin' In The Rain"
+PCA Theatre students performing "Singin' In The Rain"

 First Grade Kite Flying with Dad